jbk2/private-events/README.md

 ---
 ## ToDo list:

+- Callbacks - what logic would callbacks be an ideal mechanism for?
+  - done - inviting event_creator to event upon event creation
+  -
 - Event#show view - enable checkbox to dynamically update on state change, not just submit action button
 - Get more creative with UI design